itzadit/itzadit/README.md

 - 🌱 I’m currently learning iOS App Development And Data Structure Algorithms
 - 💞️ I’m looking to collaborate on Security related projects
 - 📫 How to reach me @22amtics195@gmail.com
-- ⚡ Fun fact: People thinks i am consistent bcuz of my knowledge and way of thinking
+- ⚡ Fun fact: People thinks i am consistent person bcuz of my knowledge and way of thinking

 <!---
 itzadit/itzadit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.